ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/security.md

 ![](img/security.png)

-Zanzi Hub is strongly protected and compliant.
+OurHub is strongly protected and compliant.

 ## 100% in line with regulation, we don’t wanna be rebels